phoenixperry/cci-ual-pcomp/week09/Week09.md

 ## Lab

 Read Steps 2-7 of [Sparkfun's Eagle guide](https://www.sparkfun.com/EAGLE) and follow along to layout your first PCB.
-Zip and upload your eagle project and gerbers to your github clearly labeled week08.
+Put a jpg of your circuit and schematic in your Portfolio of Work